-Daily POC delivery to river headstream in each $0.5^{\circ}$ grid cell is finally simulated based on the sediment delivery rate and the average SOC concentration of surface soil layers (0-20 cm).
-We assumed that litter cannot be eroded and transported to the river network, however, it can affect soil erosion rate through the cover management factor of the MUSLE model (denoted by $C{j}$ , Eq.
-4).
-The vertical SOC profile is updated every day based on the average depth of eroded soil for

-- each PFT in each 0.5° grid cell of ORCHIDEE.
-For more detailed description of the - 298 ORCHIDEE-MUSLE, we refer to Zhang et al. (2020). - 299
+Daily POC delivery to river headstream in each 0.5° grid cell is finally simulated based on the sediment delivery rate and the average SOC concentration of surface soil layers (0-20 cm).
+The vertical SOC profile is updated every day based on the average depth of eroded soil for each PFT in each 0.5° grid cell of ORCHIDEE.
+For more detailed description of the ORCHIDEE-MUSLE, we refer to Zhang et al. (2020).

-300 2.2 Sediment and POC transport in inland water network
+276 2.2 Sediment and POC transport in inland water network

-- 301 Through the merge of the model branches ORCHILEAK and ORCHIDEE-MUSLE, the new - 302 branch ORCHIDEE-Clateral combines the novel features of both sources (DOC and POC) - 303 described above.
-The development of ORCHIDEE-Clateral is complemented by a representation of - the sediment and POC transport through the river network that is completely novel and described - 305 below.
+- 277 Through the merge of the model branches ORCHILEAK and ORCHIDEE-MUSLE, the new - branch ORCHIDEE-Clateral combines the novel features of both sources (DOC and POC) - 279 described above.
+The development of ORCHIDEE-Clateral is complemented by a representation of - the sediment and POC transport through the river network that is completely novel and described - 281 below.

-306 2.2.1 Sediment transport
+282 2.2.1 Sediment transport

-308 Figure 12 Simulated lateral transfer processes of water, sediment and carbon (POC, DOC and CO2) in ORCHIDEE-Clateral (a) and a schematic plot for the reservoirs and flows of water, 309 310 sediment and carbon represented in the routing module of ORCHIDEE-Clateral (b).
-Ssoil is the soil pool.
+Figure 1 Simulated lateral transfer processes of water, sediment and carbon (POC, DOC and pool.
 Srivbed is the sediment (also POC) deposited on the river bed.
-Sfast, Sslow, Sriv and Sfid are the 311 312 'fast', 'slow', stream and flooding water reservoir, respectively.
-FRO and FDR are the surface runoff and belowground drainage, respectively.
-Frout and Fsout are the flows from fast and slow 313 314 reservoir to the stream reservoir, respectively.
-Fup2riv and Fdown2riv are the upstream inputs and 315 downstream outputs, respectively.
-Friv2fid is the outputs from river stream to the flooding 316 reservoir.
+Sfast, Sslow, Sriv and Sfld are the 287 'fast', 'slow', stream and flooding water reservoir, respectively.
+FRO and FDR are the surface 288 289 runoff and belowground drainage, respectively.
+FFout and FSout are the flows from fast and slow reservoir to the stream reservoir, respectively.
+Fup2riv and Fdown2riv are the upstream inputs and 290 291 downstream outputs, respectively.
+Friv2fld is the outputs from river stream to the flooding reservoir.
 Ffld2riv is the return flow from flooding reservoir to stream reservoir.
-Fbed2fld is the transform from deposited sediment in river bed to floodplain soil.
+Fbed2fld is the 292 293 transform from deposited sediment in river bed to floodplain soil.
 Fbero is bank erosion.
-Frd and 317 Frero are the deposition and re-detachment of sediment and POC in river channel, respectively.
-318 319 Fsub is the flux of DOC and CO2 from floodplain soil (originated from the decomposition of 320 submerged litter and soil carbon) to the overlying flooding water.
-Ffd is the deposition of sediment and POC and the infiltration of water and DOC.
-FD is the wet and dry deposition of 321 DOC from atmosphere and plant canopy, $DOC{l}$ and $DOC{r}$ are the labile and refractory DOC 322 pool, respectively.
-POCa, POCs and POCp are the active, slow and passive POC pool, 323 respectively.
-324
+Frd and Frero are the deposition and re-detachment of sediment and POC in river channel, respectively.
+294 Fsub is the flux of DOC and CO2 from floodplain soil (originated from the decomposition of 295 submerged litter and soil carbon) to the overlying flooding water.
+Ffd is the deposition of 296 sediment and POC and the infiltration of water and DOC.
+FD is the wet and dry deposition of 297 DOC from atmosphere and plant canopy.
+DOC1 and DOCr are the labile and refractory DOC 298 pool, respectively.
+POCa, POCs and POCp are the active, slow and passive POC pool, 299 respectively.
+300